yaseenkady/tree.pro/tree/7_respiratory/8_lung/1_inflammation/interstitial_pneumonia.md

+# =

+Pneumonia

 # .

-Atypical pneumonia.

-Walking pneumonia.
+(Atypical pneumonia or walking pneumonia)

-Diffure and patchy pneumonia localized to interstitium.
+Diffure and patchy inflammation localized to interstitium.

 # <